clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

         correction type = correct # optional: none(default), correct, zero dose density of random points (cm^-3) = 1E7 # optional random point sampling density defaults to 1E8

+        total coverage threshold % = 99.9 # optional level of voxel coverage before it is considered totally covered
+                                          # if a voxel is more than 99.9% (default) covered then it's volume is set to 0

         # shape which encompasses source
         :start shape:
             type = cylinder